valentyn90/EventTicket-NFT-Marketplace/README.md

 TODO: Add Vercel Instructions

 - Rename `.env.template` to `.env.local` in the root directory
+- You can resync env from vercel by running `vc env pull .env.local`
 - Add the Supabase environment variable values from the [app page](https://app.supabase.io/) under `Settings` -> `API`.

 ```